Khaled Al-Atwi

-Khaled Fahad Al-Atwi (خالد العطوي; born 13 April 1977) is a Saudi professional football manager and former player.
+Khaled Fahad Al-Atwi (خالد العطوي; born 13 April 1977) is a Saudi professional football manager and former player, he is the currently head coach of Saudi Pro League club Al Fateh.

-Al-Atwi began his coaching career as the manager of Al-Oyoon.
+Al-Atwi began his coaching career as the manager of Al-Oyon.
 A year later he joined Al-Nojoom and led them to the First Division.
 In 2016, he was appointed as the manager of Saudi Arabia U20 national team.
 In 2019, Al-Atwi became the manager of Pro League side Al-Ettifaq.

 Managerial career

-Al-Atwi began his coaching career in the youth teams of Al-Oyoon in 2008.
+Al-Atwi began his coaching career in the youth teams of Al-Oyon in 2008.
 He then became the assistant manager of Al-Fateh's youth team before rejoining Al-Oyoon to become the first team manager in 2009.
 In 2011, Al-Atwi was appointed as the first team manager of Al-Nojoom.
 In his 5 seasons at the club, Al-Atwi led Al-Nojoom to promotion to the Second Division and the First Division respectively.
 On June 14 2016, Al-Atwi was appointed as the manager of the Saudi Arabia U20 national team.
 He led the young Green Falcons to a first-place finish in the 2018 AFC U-19 Championship, Saudi Arabia's third title in this age level.
 He was also the manager during the disastrous 2019 FIFA U-20 World Cup where Saudi Arabia exited from the group stage with a catastrophic performance, losing all three games in their group.
 By doing so, Al-Atwi became the youngest Saudi manager to lead the national team to continental glory, and also the one with an infamous record as the worst manager of Saudi U-20 team in FIFA U-20 World Cup since the 1987 FIFA World Youth Championship.
 On 17 June 2019, Al-Atwi resigned from his post as the manager of the U20 national team after 3 years after the disaster in Poland.
 Later that day, he was announced as the manager of Pro League club Al-Ettifaq.
 On 14 October 2021, it was announced that Al-Atwi and Al-Ettifaq agreed to end their contract mutually and he would take charge of his last match on 16 October against Al-Ahli.

 On 18 June 2022, it was announced that Al-Atwi was appointed as the new manager of First Division League side Al-Qadsiah.
 On 22 September 2022, Al-Atwi was sacked after 5 matches, he drew twice and lost three times.

+In March 2025, he was appointed as interim manager of Damac, a position he held until the end of the 2024–25 season.

+In May 2026, Al-Atwi became the head coach of Diriyah in the Saudi First Division League.
+He led the club to their debut appearance in the Saudi Pro League by winning the promotion play-offs.
+He was appointed as head coach of Al Fateh ahead of the 2026–27 season.